Semiteq/SpectrumVisualizer/SpectrumVisualizer.Uart/readme.md

 ## Architecture

 - **Abstraction:**
-  - UART message parsing is encapsulated in `UartSpectrumParser` via the `ISpectrumParser` interface.
+  - UART message parsing is encapsulated in `SpectrumParser` via the `ISpectrumParser` interface.
-  - `UartSpectrumAcquirer` handles low-level data reception, buffering, and message extraction.
+  - `SpectrumAcquirer` handles low-level data reception, buffering, and message extraction.
 - **Modular Design:**
   - Spectrum acquisition, processing, and visualization are separated into distinct classes for improved testability and maintainability.